melbir-coder/Smart-Contact-Book/README.md

   - Phone number
   - Last contact date
   - Category (e.g., Friend/Family)
-- **Add/Delete Contacts**: Easily manage your contact list with add/remove functionality.
+- **Add/Delete Contacts**: Easily manage your contact list with add/remove functionality. <br>
 Allows users to add a new contact by entering:
    - Name
    - Phone number
-   - Email address  Removes a contact by name (Automatically sets last_contact to "Never" and initializes an empty interactions list.)
+   - Email address <br>
+Removes a contact by name (Automatically sets last_contact to "Never" and initializes an empty interactions list.)
 ### Interaction Tracking
 - **Log Interactions**: Records a new interaction with a contact by:
   - Entering a date (YYYY-MM-DD format)